Together in Electric Dreams: Music video

-The promotional video was originally designed to promote the film Electric Dreams rather than the song, and this was how most viewers in the United States would see it.
-In the United Kingdom, where the original film was a flop, the promotional video was perceived to be a music video first, and often erroneously a Human League video.
+The promotional video was designed to promote the film Electric Dreams rather than the song, and this was how most viewers in the United States would see it.
+In the United Kingdom, where the film was a flop, the promotional video was perceived to be a music video first, and often erroneously a Human League video.

 Like many film soundtrack promos, the video splices key scenes from the film with footage of Oakey.
 In addition, other promotional scenes were created especially for the video: an Electric Dreams signboard is seen behind Oakey twice, the actual poster is seen behind him on the freeway and the computer from the film is seen relaxing on the beach.
 Oakey is seen being driven around what is purportedly San Francisco (actually Los Angeles) singing the lyrics.
 The video concludes with a sock puppet parody of the MGM Lion on a television screen, on a beach.
-Moroder himself makes a cameo appearance, as the boss of the radio station taken over by the computer.
+Moroder makes a cameo appearance, as the boss of the radio station taken over by the computer.